Loading…

 For roguelite fans who've played through the wave-survival space and want a new mechanic added to the formula: this is worth the launch discount.
 The mastery system alone is reason to try it.
 For players who care about the provenance of every asset in a paid release: the disclaimer is out there, and that's the information you need to make the call.

-For a different take on how the roguelite genre is handling complexity in 2026, see our Die in the Dungeon review — a dice-builder that uses a different second layer to similar effect.
-The best roguelike games in 2026 covers where Murim Survival fits in the wider field.
+For a different take on how the roguelite genre is handling complexity in 2026, see our Die in the Dungeon review (a dice-builder that uses a different second layer to similar effect.
+Blood Vial, also out this month, covers the short-run format from a completely different angle) a micro-FPS where health and movement share the same resource.
 And Gambonanza, out earlier this week, is worth comparing for how a different game approaches cross-run replayability.

 Rating: 7.0/10